List: Cooling Centers Opened Across Southern California

-LOS ANGELES (CBSLA) — As dangerously high heat spreads across the Southland, officials have opened up several cooling centers throughout Los Angeles County.
+LOS ANGELES (CBSLA) — As dangerously high heat spreads across the Southland, officials have opened up several cooling centers throughout the region.

 The National Weather Service advises residents to have extra water available, avoid strenuous outdoor activities from 11 a.m. to 7 p.m., help the elderly, kids and pets stay cool, and plan to be in air-conditioned buildings.